You’re interested in Machine Learning and maybe you dabble in it a little.

 We can see that some of the terminology used in the above definitions does not sit well for programmers.
 Technically, all the programs we write are automations, commenting that machine learning automatically learns is not meaningful.

-So, let’s see if we can use these pieces and construct a programmers definition of machine learning.
+So, let’s see if we can use these pieces and construct a developers definition of machine learning.
 How about:

 Machine Learning is the training of a model from data that generalizes a decision against a performance measure.